Skip to main content

 How Solar Panels Harness Clean Energy for a Sustainable Future

-Solar panels can power an incredible range of applications — from a remote cabin to keeping the lights on in the International Space Station.
+Solar panels can power an incredible range of applications—from a remote cabin to keeping the lights on in the international space station.
 But we all know solar isn’t just for providing remote power needs.

-Before we get into more details, let’s look at a high-level rundown of what happens from Sun-to-plug in a photovoltaic system:
+Before we get into more details, let’s look at a high-level rundown of what happens from sun to plug in a photovoltaic system:

 1. Photovoltaic cells absorb photons from the Sun and converts them to direct current (DC) electricity